 - Central Ideas: What are the central ideas in both books?
 What evidence do you have to support the central ideas?
 How are these central ideas similar or different from each other?

-- Central Message/Moral: Compare what Marisol learns about herself in Marisol McDonald Doesn’t Match and Marisol McDonald and the Clash Bash.
+- Central Message/Moral: Compare what Marisol learns about herself in Marisol McDonald Doesn’t Match, Marisol McDonald and the Clash Bash, and Marisol McDonald and the Monster.
 What are the central messages the author is trying to suggest to readers in both books?
 How are these central messages similar or different from each other?
 What words or phrases does the author use to suggest the central messages?

-- How did Marisol change the minds of the people around her in Marisol McDonald Doesn’t Match and Marisol McDonald and the Clash Bash?
+- How did Marisol change the minds of the people around her in Marisol McDonald Doesn’t Match, Marisol McDonald and the Clash Bash, and Marisol McDonald and the Monster?

 - How does Marisol react to the people around her when they criticize her choices to mismatch in the first book, Marisol McDonald Doesn’t Match?
 How does Marisol respond to the people around her when they criticize her choices to mismatch in the second book, Marisol McDonald and the Clash Bash?
-How does she change from the first book to the second?
+How does she change from the first book to the second book to the third book?

 Craft and Structure: